jasoneckert/CengageLinux/README.md

 &nbsp;
 # 7th Edition, ISBN: 9798214409962

 - No changes for Fedora Workstation 43 or Ubuntu Server 24.04 LTS (x86_64 or aarch64)
+- Note that this edition has not been released yet!

 &nbsp;